A 4d N=1 Cardy Formula: Asymptotic entropy

 \section{Asymptotic entropy}

 Given the superconformal index $\mathcal{I}$, the microstate degeneracy $\Omega(J_1, J_2, R)$ can be obtained by taking an inverse Laplace transformation on $\mathcal{I}$.
 However, if we consider the asymptotic degeneracy at large angular momenta, i.e., $J_1 \sim J_2 \gg a, c$, it suffices to take the Legendre transformation on the Cardy free energy \eqref{eq:asymCardyF}.
-So let us extremize the entropy function
+So let us extremize the entropy function\footnote{This form of the entropy function was conjectured in Appendix A of \cite{Hosseini:2018dob}.}

 under the constraint $2\Delta - \omega_1 - \omega_2 = -2\pi i$.
 One should keep in mind that the Cardy free energy \eqref{eq:asymCardyF} can be trusted only up to the $\mathcal{O}(\omega^{-2})$ order.
 Following the interpretation of \cite{Choi:2018hmj, Choi:2018vbz, Choi:2019miv}, we take the real part of the extremized $S$ as the asymptotic entropy of our index.
 Note that $\textrm{Re}(S)$ is still a priori a lower bound for the true entropy.